TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

 ## Key Design Patterns

+### Batch Ingestion & Unique ID Pattern
+- **Batch Ingestion:** The custom ingestion pipeline supports batch inserts using Cosmos DB TransactionalBatch.
+Batch size is configurable (BatchSize property, recommended 50).
+This enables high-throughput ingestion for large files.
+- **Unique ID Assignment:** Each row/chunk is assigned a unique Guid-based ID to prevent overwrites in Cosmos DB.
+Reusing the same document ID for all rows causes only one record to be stored per document, overwriting previous rows.
+- **Partition Key:** All rows from the same file use the same partition key (file name) to enable efficient batch operations.
+- **Best Practice:** Always use unique IDs per row and group by partition key for batching.

 ### 1. Dependency Injection & Configurable Fuzzy Matching
 - Configuration is loaded from appsettings.json and injected into components
 - Services like IKernelMemory, IMemoryDb, and Kernel are initialized with their dependencies